How to Clean a Snowmobile Carb Without Removing?

+Mostly the vehicle is used in the Arctic regions for transportation when the roads are covered with snow.
 Its specialized design possesses a very low center of gravity and a broader distributed weight with powerful traction – making it suitable for the climate.

-Those who desire to take a break from their busy schedule go for snowmobiling to have a great time.
+Those who desire to take a break from their busy schedule also go for snowmobiling to have a great time.
+These are used for fun and recreation when the snow is good enough for winter sports and activities.

 What Parts to Repair and Replace?